neonspectra/wmcms/README.md

+# NOTE: This tool has been deprecated in favour of [Arise](https://github.com/spectrasecure/arise).
+No further updates will be pushed to this repo.

+---
+---

 # WebmasterCMS - The CMS for Webmasters

 *You think you're so cool with your Wordpress site that has more plug-ins than your phone charger is factory rated for?
 You think it's neat to build a blog that pumps out HTTP requests like it's calling up the whole phonebook any time you try to load a single page?*